NatashaPDev/Voting/README.md

 Add dish
 ----
-Adds a new dish in restaurant from json data.
+Adds a new dish to a restaurant from JSON data.
 Only for admins.

 * **URL**